on the cheap and sleazy side (www.cheapandsleazy.net)

 As for fixing a USB port that doesn't have any metal in it but still doesn't work, the repair will depend on how your laptop was put together.

-If your laptop's USB ports are part of the mother board, then the only way to fix it would be to remove the entire motherboard and swap it with a new one.
+If your laptop's USB ports are part of the motherboard, then the only way to fix it would be to remove the entire motherboard and swap it with a new one.

 As you might guess, that's expensive ...!
 It's things like this that make you appreciate a manufacturer's warranty.